Hi, you are logged in as , if you are not , please click here

 PLEASE SIGN UP HERE BEFORE PAYING FOR THIS IN Person COURSE

-In this course you will learn how to produce short-read DNA sequencing libraries using the NEBNext UltraExpress™ FS DNA Library Prep Kit which provides a simple and robust ~2 hourwork-flow for library production.
-You will get to work on both a high-quality training sample and have the opportunity to bring your own DNA sample for library preparation and sequencing.
+In this course you will learn how to produce directional mRNA sequencing libraries using the NEBNext UltraExpress® RNA Library Prep Kit from NEB, which provides a robust, 1 day work-flow for library production from total RNA.
+You will get to work on both a high-quality training sample and have the opportunity to bring your own RNA sample for library preparation and sequencing.
 This course assumes you have a basic level of laboratory experience in a molecular biology lab, although experienced demonstrators will always be on hand to guide you.
 If you have limited lab experience, please indicate this on the registration form and we will try to accommodate you.

 Who should attend: This workshop is aimed at researchers & technical workers with a background in biology who intend to use their skills in a molecular biology lab.